 The advent of car and train travel, followed by a devastating waterfront fire, eliminated almost all traces of Front Street’s glory: the shopping and business district moved inland, to new and more fire-resistant buildings, and Front Street was abandoned to maritime industry.

 Today, Front Street is a quiet ghost of its former self.
-A short stroll north from the downtown boardwalk rewards visitors with views of real working tugs… and a treasure hunt for brass plaques (download map) that hint at Front Street’s former identity.
+A short stroll north from the downtown boardwalk rewards visitors with views of real working tugs… and a treasure hunt for brass plaques that hint at Front Street’s former identity.

+The Coos History Museum invites you to take another look at the waterfront, and join in the excitement about its potential.
 Enjoy finding the plaques as you stroll.
 For those interested in geocaching, we’ve also provided a listing of cache sites for your enjoyment.

 Poisson’s Inspiration – GC1CQ8J N 43° 22.607 W 124° 12.992

 It is a micro with log only, you will need to bring a PENCIL to sign the log Additional hint: glub,glub,glub